A complete Xingqiu guide

 Chapter Three: Playstyles

-The Main DPS role in any team is generally the team member that deals the most dmg.
-Usually, they’re required to stay on the field because of their selfish playstyle, which deals large amounts in return, or because they have desirable normal or charged atk combos.
-Generally, these normal and charged atks can be infused with an element as well to provide extra damage and reactions.
+The Main DPS role in any team is generally the team member that deals the most damage.
+Usually, they’re required to stay on the field because of their selfish playstyle, doing significant amounts of damage in exchage, or because they have desirable normal or charged attack combos.
+Generally, these normal and charged attacks can be infused with an element as well to provide extra damage and reactions.
 You usually build a team around a DPS unit.

 The Sub DPS role is very similar to the Main DPS role, in that they both deal damage, but the sub DPS is only capable of doing large amounts of damage either by using their burst, or skill.
 They usually stay off field until their cooldowns wear off and are quickly swapped in and out, taking up very little field time.
 The only thing keeping a sub DPS from becoming the main DPS is the lack of desirable normal atk or charged atk combos.